Business Systems and Analytics, M.S.

 One and Two Year Degree Completion Options

-Students can complete the program in a full-time capacity by taking 2 courses per 8-week term.
-The program would be completed in 1 year.
+Students can complete the program in a full-time capacity by taking two courses per 8-week term for one year.
 Students in the full-time program can take courses fully online or in a hybrid format.
+International students must be enrolled in the full-time program, completing courses on campus over the course of one year.

 First Semester | Credits | |